Ronald Hernández

-Ronald José Hernández Pimentel (born 21 September 1997) is a Venezuelan professional footballer who plays as a right-back for Major League Soccer club Atlanta United and the Venezuela national team.
+Ronald José Hernández Pimentel (born 21 September 1997) is a Venezuelan professional footballer who plays as a right-back for the Portland Timbers and the Venezuela national team.
 He previously played for Zamora in Venezuela, Stabæk in Norway and Aberdeen in Scotland.

 Club career

 Early career

 On 17 August 2017, Hernández signed for Norwegian side Stabæk.

 Aberdeen

 On 31 January 2020, Hernández signed for Scottish top-flight team Aberdeen on a four-and-a-half-year deal.
 In doing so, he became the club's first ever Venezuelan player.
 Hernández failed to settle in Scotland with the COVID-19 pandemic starting shortly after his arrival at the club.
 He made six appearances for Aberdeen, all in the Scottish Premiership, before leaving the club on compassionate leave in December 2020 to be with his family in Venezuela.
 He was then subsequently linked with a move to MLS club Atlanta United, with whom Aberdeen have a strategic partnership.